Baptisia australis: Description

 Baptisia australis is an herbaceous perennial that reproduces both sexually and asexually by means of its spreading rhizomes.
 The plant is erect and emerges from the rhizomatic network.
 The roots themselves are branched and deep, which helps the plant withstand periods of drought.
 When dug up they are woody and black in colour and show tubercles, wart-like projections found on the roots.
 The plant branches extensively about halfway up.
-The stems are stour and glabrous, or hairless.
+The stems are stout and glabrous, or hairless.
 Broken stems secrete a sap that turns dark blue on contact with the air.